-- 1. Insert your USB storage drive into a USB port on the modem router. - 2.
-If your USB storage device uses a power supply, connect it.
+- 1. Insert your USB storage drive into a USB port on the side panel of the router. - 2.
+If your USB device uses a power supply, connect it.

-You must use the power supply when you connect the USB storage device to the modem router.
+You must use the power supply when you connect the USB device to the router.

-When you connect the USB storage device to the router USB port, it might take up to two minutes before it is ready for sharing.
-By default, the USB storage device is available to all computers on your local area network (LAN).
+When you connect the USB device to the router USB port, it might take up to two minutes before it is ready for sharing.
+By default, the USB device is available to all computers on your local area network (LAN).